 - f.
 Journal club: Participation in a Journal Club is required each semester a student is enrolled.
 During years one and two, students must register for NSC 592.
 This course, which focuses on both historic and recent findings in the neuroscience literature, provides experience with reading scientific papers, experimental design, data analysis, and critical thinking.
 The readings are often coordinated with materials being taught in the core Cellular and Systems Neuroscience courses.
 In years three and beyond, students are free to participate in a journal club related to their research area.
 If a journal club in a student's area of interest does not exist, students are encouraged to form one. - g.
 Student seminar: Students are required to register for NSC 503/ ANA 522 NSC Student Seminar every semester.
 This course provides a forum where students deliver, at least once per year, an oral presentation related to their research.
 Both students and faculty members will complete a short evaluation form for each talk, helping the presenter identify their strengths and areas for improvement.
 Students must attend a minimum of 80% of the presentations each semester to receive a passing grade.
 Attendance includes NGP colloquia and named lectures such as the Notter and Doty.
 Students who miss seminar due to attending a scientific conference will be excused.
-Unexcused absences can be made up by written assignment after consultation with the course directors.
+Unexcused absences can be made up by written assignment after consultation with the course directors. - h.

-- h.
 Teaching assistantship: NGP students are required to serve as a TA for at least one semester.
 This experience typically includes responsibility for a weekly conference, discussion group, or laboratory in the undergraduate courses Basic Neurobiology (NSC 201, Fall semester) or Lab in Neurobiology (NSC 203, Spring semester), or the medical school courses Mind, Brain and Behavior or Human Structure and Function.
-Students fulfill the TA requirement by registering for 3 credits of Teaching Tutorial, either NSC 581 (for teaching in NSC 201/203 or an equivalent graduate or undergraduate course), ANA 581 (for teaching in HSF), or ANA 583 (for teaching in MBB).
-The TA requirement is usually fulfilled in the spring of the 2nd year or fall of the 3rd year.
-Note that PRIOR APPROVAL from the course director is required before registering. - i.
+Students fulfill the TA requirement by registering for 3 credits of Teaching Tutorial, either NSC 581 (for teaching in NSC 201/203 or an equivalent graduate or undergraduate course), ANA 581 (for teaching in HSF), or ANA 583 (for teaching in i.
 Selection of Ph.D.
 Track: By July 1 following the first year of study, students declare which Ph.D. degree they will pursue, Neuroscience or Neurobiology & Anatomy, and to identify whose lab they will join.
-In the event that a student seeks a fourth rotation in the summer after their first year, an extension to August 1st may be warranted to ensure time to complete rotation and choose a lab.
-It is strongly recommended that students seek advice from the NGP Director or Associate Director and their research advisor prior to making the choice of Ph.D. track, keeping in mind the eligibility of faculty in each track, course requirements, teaching requirements, etc. A form available from the NGP Coordinator is to be completed and returned indicating the student's choice.
-At that time, the NGP Coordinator will schedule a brief meeting between the student, his/her thesis advisor and the NGP Director to go over student and mentor guidelines and expectations as well as remaining degree requirements.
+If a student seeks a fourth rotation in the summer after their first year, an extension to August 1st may be warranted to ensure time to complete rotation and choose a lab.
+It is strongly recommended that students seek advice from the NGP Director or Associate Director and their research advisor prior to making the choice of Ph.D. track, keeping in mind the eligibility of faculty in each track, course requirements, teaching requirements, etc. A form available from the NGP Administrator is to be completed and returned indicating the student's choice.
+At that time, the NGP Administrator will schedule a brief meeting between the student, his/her thesis advisor and the NGP Director to go over student and mentor guidelines and expectations as well as remaining degree requirements.